-Volunteers apply online to indicate one or more programs during the school year which they would like to volunteer, including the type of program and location.
+Volunteers apply online to indicate one or more programs during the summer in which they would like to volunteer, including the type of program and location.
 The Volunteer Coordinator will then schedule volunteers based on these preferences and other factors, working with you to create a schedule that meets our needs and yours!
 Have more questions?
 Visit our Summer Camp Volunteer FAQ page.

 Volunteer Training Dates

 Volunteers are required to attend one volunteer training.
-Training dates for 2022 – TBD.
 They will take place May-July.

 Minimum Age for Summer Camp Volunteers